xia-s-xian/python/README.md

 ## issue:

-Why need to writing  account and  password when every times  push code to gitbub？
+Why need to writing  account and  password when every times  push code to github？

+## issue:

+Can not show the Tag when pull the code from github